RSS Feed

 Revoke is used to remove specifically granted or denied access to an object.
 [The Handbook for Reluctant Database Administrators by Josef Finsel]

-Difference between GRANT, DENY & REVOKE can also be stated in below words
+Difference between GRANT, DENY and REVOKE can also be stated in below words

 When permission is granted, the user or role is given permission to perform an acton, such as creating a table.